LibreEngineer/Units.lua/README.md

-# Units_of_Measurement.lua
+# Units of Measurement
-An easy way to ensure proper unit conversions and inputs in Lua.
+UOM (Units of Measurement) is a lua module to ensure proper unit conversions.

 ## How it Works
 The root of the module table contains a list of key-indexed tables.
 Each index represents a type of measurement, like distance or luminosity.